 Jack B. Greenberg

-I am a doctoral candidate in political science at Yale and a resident graduate affiliate of the Institution for Social and Policy Studies (ISPS).
-I am chiefly interested in presidential leadership in the American separation-of-powers system.
-My book-length dissertation project concerns “presidential prioritization,” the process by which presidents and their teams determine the domestic policy issues on which they will focus at the start of their administrations.
-This research has been funded by the Bach Fellowship and the Scowcroft Institute at Texas A&M University.
+I am chiefly interested in American presidential democracy, understanding the role of presidential leadership in America's system of separated powers.
+My current book project, drawn from my dissertation research, concerns “presidential prioritization,” the process by which presidents and their teams determine the domestic policy issues on which they will focus at the start of their administrations.
+It advances an agency-centered perspective on agenda construction that emphasizes self-assertion over conformity to external constraints, exposing the internal contradictions of presidential democracy across nine case studies from the modern era.
+The empirical backbone of the project is archival research, which I supplement by interviewing senior White House personnel, along with analyzing public opinion and combing through other primary and secondary sources.
+This research has been generously funded by the Bach Fellowship and the Scowcroft Institute at Texas A&M University.
 Portions of this work have appeared in Presidential Studies Quarterly and Evaluating the Obama Presidency: From Transformational Goals to Governing Realities (De Gruyter 2024).

 Additionally, I am extremely passionate about pedagogy and undergraduate research.
-I run the Dahl Research Scholars at ISPS and serve as one of the two graduate advisers for the Program on Ethics, Politics, and Economics senior essay capstone this year.
-I received a Certificate of College Teaching Preparation from the Poorvu Center for Teaching and Learning in 2023.
+At Yale, I ran the Dahl Research Scholars program, and I received a Certificate of College Teaching Preparation from the Poorvu Center for Teaching and Learning in 2023.

 Thanks for stopping by my page!